deity-io/falcon-platform-docs/versioned_docs/version-3/platform/support/tutorials/storefront/scss-global.md

 ---
 id: scss-global
-title: Loading a global scss file
+title: Loading a global SCSS file
-sidebar_label: Loading a global scss file
+sidebar_label: Loading a global SCSS file
 ---

 If you are using `scss` and want to load a global file to all your other `scss` files it's possible by extending the [webpack config](/docs/storefront/getting-started/webpack).